latex3/latex3.github.io/_posts/2024-11-01-issue40-of-latex2e-released.md

 This release marks 30 years since the first release of LaTeX2e.
 Over that time, LaTeX has shown itself to be both stable and adaptable.
-Whilst the original plan was that LaTeX2e would be stopping point on the journey to LaTeX3, it became clear many years ago that development of LaTeX 'in place' was needed.
+Whilst the original plan was that LaTeX2e would be a stopping point on the journey to LaTeX3, it became clear many years ago that development of LaTeX 'in place' was needed.
 Since 2015, the `latexrelease` mechanism has allowed the team to integrate new features into the kernel while still allowing rollback for users to older code.